reflectively/satoshi-symbol/README.md

 # Requirements

-Universally understood as a subunit to BTC
+* Internationally understood as a subunit to BTC
-Hence should be
+* latin character based
+* no confusion with other unit symbols

 # Proposel symbols